DESIGN COLLABORATION: AGILE & CROSS-FUNCTIONAL TEAMS

 We had a kick-off session around the issue that had been raised.
 I suggested we used a Sprint approach to work as a team cross-functionally around a problem and the team agreed We decided to work on this over 2 weeks as the team had other commitments during the week:

-SPRINT APPROACH & QUICK CUSTOMER INTERCEPTS
+SPRINT APPROACH & CUSTOMER INTERCEPTS

 USER INTERCEPT FINDING